 Other foreign income of Australian resident corporations is subject to tax; however, in most cases, an offset for foreign income tax paid is allowed to the extent of Australian tax payable on such income.

 9. OTHER GENERAL INTERNATIONAL TAX CONSIDERATIONS

 a.
-Special Rules for Real Property, including Shares of "Real Property-Rich" Corporations b.
-CbC and Other Reporting Regimes
+Special Rules for Real Property, including Shares of "Real Property-Rich" Corporations

-Refer to section 3.e above.
+Please also refer to section 3.e above.